 Writer and director of films, television and commercials.

 Marc Grey is the director of DRECKULA, a web series about a depressed vampire living in the suburbs of Tel Aviv.
-Dreckula aired on the Israel Public Broadcasting Corporation (KAN) and was nominated for an Israeli Television Academy Award in 2020.
+Dreckula aired on the Israel Public Broadcasting Corporation (KAN) and was nominated for an Israeli Television Academy Award.

 In 2019 Marc co-wrote the three-part Eurovision Song Contest Television Special, which was broadcast live to 180 million people around the world.